Toyota takes high hopes into Daytona 500 but weather may affect 'The Great American Race'

 The last driver to win the Daytona 500 from the pole was Dale Jarrett in 2000.

+The final practice session ahead of the Daytona 500 was canceled Saturday morning because of rain at the track.

-There’s less chance of the Daytona 500 being altered from its slated Sunday afternoon start time even though NASCAR moved up the Clash by a full a day earlier this month because of heavy rain in Los Angeles.
-NASCAR is most likely expected to wait it out as long as possible Sunday before deciding if the race needs to be postponed until Monday.
+There’s less chance of the Daytona 500 being prematurely altered from its scheduled Sunday afternoon start time, even though NASCAR moved up the Clash by a full a day earlier this month because of heavy rain in Los Angeles.
+Unless the weather conditions are dangerous, NASCAR is most likely expected to wait it out as long as possible Sunday before deciding if the race needs to be postponed until Monday.

 Ricky Stenhouse Jr. is the defending race winner for JTG-Daugherty Racing, and his victory extended a streak of three consecutive upset winners.
 Austin Cindric won for Penske as a rookie in 2022 and Michael McDowell of tiny Front Row Motorsports won in 2021.